TNT (Norwegian band): 2010s and 2020s

 In January 2015 Harnell announced that he had left TNT again, but on 21 May 2016, he announced his return to TNT.
-In 2017 TNT embarked on an anniversary tour to celebrate the 30th anniversary of Tell No Tales with a line-up consisting of Harnell, Ronni Le Tekrø, Diesel Dahl, live keyboardist Roger Gilton and new bassist Ove Husemoen.
+In 2017 TNT embarked on an anniversary tour to celebrate the 30th anniversary of Tell No Tales with a lineup consisting of Harnell, Ronni Le Tekrø, Diesel Dahl, live keyboardist Roger Gilton and new bassist Ove Husemoen.
 A new TNT album was said to be released by Frontiers Music Srl. in the spring of 2017, however on 11 October 2017 TNT issued a press release confirming that Harnell had once again parted ways with the band.
 The press release also stated that TNT would continue with a new vocalist.
 TNT officially revealed their new and fourth vocalist, Baol Bardot Bulsara, at their opening act gig for Scorpions at Oslo Spektrum on 22 November 2017.
 TNT's thirteenth studio album, XIII, was released via Frontiers Music Srl. on 8 June 2018.

 On 16 September 2019 TNT was inducted into the Rockheim Hall of Fame, the Norwegian equivalent of the Rock and Roll Hall of Fame.
 A week before the induction ceremony, it was revealed that Dag Ingebrigtsen would not be inducted, which caused Rockheim to receive backlash from the public.
 The following day Rockheim announced that Ingebrigtsen would be inducted after all, together with Ronni Le Tekrø, Diesel Dahl, Morty Black, Tony Harnell, Victor Borge and Tony Mills, all of which attended the ceremony with the exception of Mills, who was diagnosed with terminal pancreatic cancer in April 2019 and had become too ill to attend, but Rockheim was able to give him the award a week before the ceremony.
 Mills died on 18 September 2019, at the age of 57.
 On 8 November 2022 the band officially announced Harnell would return and would perform at the Tons Of Rock festival in Oslo, Norway on 22-25 June 2023.
+Longtime bassist Sid Ringsby also rejoined the band.